Fish Tacos with Mango Salsa bring the Mexican Baja Peninsula to the dinner table. Easy and fresh, they're a great meal for taco Tuesday, or any day!

 Fish Tacos with Mango and Avocado Salsa

 - 1 mango peeled, pitted and cut into ⅓-inch cubes

 - 1 firm-ripe avocado peeled, pitted and cut into ⅓-inch cubes

 - 2 scallions white and green parts thinly sliced

 - ½ cup chopped fresh cilantro

-- 2 tbsp fresh lime juice, plus wedges for serving
+- 2 tablespoon fresh lime juice plus wedges for serving

-- For salsa: place mango, avocado, scallion, cilantro, juice and ½ tsp salt in a bowl; toss gently.
+- For salsa: place mango, avocado, scallion, cilantro, juice and ½ teaspoon salt in a bowl; toss gently.
 Set aside.

-- Combine cornmeal, cumin, chili powder and remaining 1¼ tsp salt in a bowl; add fish and toss until coated well (discard excess coating); set aside.
+- Combine cornmeal, cumin, chili powder and remaining 1¼ teaspoon salt in a bowl; add fish and toss until coated well (discard excess coating); set aside.